The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model

 \section{Limitations}

-As mentioned in Sec.\ref{sec:detection-methodology}, we build the \textit{Conspiracy Resources Dataset} gathering information from previous work focused on conspiracy theories.
+As mentioned in Sec.~\ref{sec:detection-methodology}, we build the \textit{Conspiracy Resource Dataset} gathering information from previous work focused on conspiracy theories.
 However, most of the scientific literature focuses on analyzing English content.
-This limitation could introduce a bias, as conspiracy communities operating in other languages, such as Russian or Indian, might evade detection due to their use of non-English sources.
+This limitation could introduce bias, as conspiracy communities operating in other languages, such as Russian or Indian, might evade detection due to their use of non-English sources.
 Moreover, other platforms not considered in our study (\eg Parler~\cite{bar2023finding}) are known to host conspiracy-related content.
 Unfortunately, we could not find works providing conspiracy-labeled datasets suitable for our study.

+\reviewed{This study primarily utilizes link analysis to uncover monetization techniques and estimate the amount of money raised.
+This approach does not provide insight into monetization campaigns conducted through media content.
+For example, we observed various images shared on the channels promoting self-published books, paid events (\eg conferences), or training courses conducted by self-proclaimed gurus.
+In Sec.~\ref{sec:crowd}, we analyzed campaigns that collected more than \$200,000 and found several that, despite being endorsed by conspiracy channels, do not show evidence of being connected to conspiracy theories.
+This suggests that other similar campaigns may exist among those we considered in this study.
+Understanding why these campaigns are endorsed by conspiracy channels raises intriguing questions: Are they shared only to support the conspiracy narratives?
+Are their topics intentionally unrelated to conspiracy theories to appeal to a broader audience?
+Are administrators paid to promote these campaigns? }

 Throughout our investigation, we do not attempt to infer the direct link between the channel's administrator and the ultimate recipient of funds.
 In certain situations, this connection is clear, such as when the channel's name matches a profile on an external platform or in the case of affiliate program campaigns.
 However, in other instances, such as crowdfunding campaigns, it proves challenging to discern the ultimate objective of the channel's administrator.
 However, it is clear that someone is profiting and that the channels have a key role in fueling the conspiracy theories' money machine.